Cray-HPE/hms-build-image-workflows/README.md

 ![](docs/run_integration_test/run_integration_tests_job.svg)

-The run integration test workflow is designed to execute integration tests withing a Github repository.
+The run unit test workflow `.github/workflows/run_integration_test.yaml` in this repository is designed to execute unit tests within a Github repository.
 This effectively runs `make integration` in the root of the repository.

 Requirements:
 - Makefile is present in the root of the repository.
 - The Makefile has the `integration` target defined to run the repositories unit tests.

 The update PR with comment job is composed of mostly 3rd part Github Actions
 - 3rd party Github Actions: